Vigeo

 Join Our Community

-My name is Yanko, and I'm on a mission to create a truly helpful and simple budgeting tool that offers incredible value at a great price.
-But I can't do it alone.
-I need your insights!
+Hi, I’m Yanko—and I’m building a budgeting tool that’s truly helpful, refreshingly simple, and grounded in real-world experience.
+But I can’t build it in a vacuum.
+I need your voice.
 You can start by sharing your budgeting experiences in this quick poll (takes 30-60 seconds).

 Let's redefine financial awareness—together.